A Guide to Cannabis and The Entourage Effect

 Some of the most common flavonoids are ‘catechin,’ which is present in green tea, and ‘quercetin,’ which is present in fruits, vegetables, and cannabis.

-When consumed, flavonoids can provide anti-inflammatory, anti-oxidant, and antiviral effects.
+When consumed, flavonoids can provide anti-oxidant effects.
 This is especially true for the flavonoids present in cannabis.

 Whereas flavonoids give plants, fruits, and vegetables their color, terpenes are what produce the unique aromas in these natural organic products.

 The most common terpenes include ‘limonene,’ which is present in citrus fruits, and ‘linalool,’ which can be found in lavender.